ansys/pyensight/doc/source/rest_api/rest_api.rst

 REST API
 ********

-An EnSight session started using PyEnSight may enable the direct REST API.
+An EnSight session that is started using PyEnSight may enable the direct REST API.
-The REST API allows JavaScript code to directly access the EnSight Python APIs.
-It is only available in EnSight 2024 R1 and later.
-To enable the REST API, set the ``enable_rest_api`` keyword to ``True`` for the Launcher` subclass ctor.
+The REST API, which allows JavaScript code to directly access the EnSight Python APIs, is only available in EnSight 2024 R1 and later.
+To enable the REST API, you set the ``enable_rest_api`` keyword to ``True`` for the Launcher subclass ctor.

 .. note::

    The information here is for informational purposes only.
-The API has been defined, but it is not currently enabled in EnSight.
+The REST API has been defined, but it is not currently enabled in EnSight.
 It is scheduled for release in EnSight 2024 R1.